christopher-gillies/TargetSpecificGATKSequencingPipeline/README.md

 * The program successfully started up if the help menu is displayed

-# If you wan to use source version of TargetSpecificGATKSequencingPipeline then follow the steps below
+# If you want to use source version of TargetSpecificGATKSequencingPipeline then follow the steps below
 * Clone repository
 ```
 export JAVA_HOME=/usr/lib/jvm/jdk1.7.0_79/